-Judy Garland earned her first Oscar nomination when she lent her gorgeous voice to this quintessential Hollywood tale, which was based on the 1937 film of the same name and would go on to inspire a third version in 1976, starring Barbra Streisand, as well as an upcoming fourth, with Lady Gaga attached to star.
+Judy Garland earned her first Oscar nomination when she lent her gorgeous voice to this quintessential Hollywood tale, which was based on the 1937 film of the same name and would go on to inspire a third version in 1976, starring Barbra Streisand, as well as the 2018 hit which won star Lady Gaga her first Oscar (for Best Original Song).
 Garland takes top billing in George Cukor’s 1954 classic as a talented young actress who falls in love with an alcoholic movie star (James Mason); as she ascends to Tinseltown glory, his career falls apart.
 The tearjerking musical is well known for Garland’s rendition of the song “The Man that Got Away.”

 A handful of movies invoke L.A.’s consuming car culture, from 2014’s Nightcrawler, in which Jake Gyllenhaal zoomed all over the city to catch gory footage for the TV news, to 1994’s Speed, in which Keanu Reeves must keep a bus moving at a high speed during L.A. rush hour (forget it).
 But Nicolas Winding Refn’s stylish neo-noir makes the list in their place, in part because it marries the car to the movies: The film’s hero, who is played by Ryan Gosling and whose name is never made known, is a Hollywood stunt driver by day, getaway driver by night.
 That’s not to mention that, under Refn’s precise direction, driving has never looked so good.

 Training Day (2001)